-Podcast: How to Approach Wealthy Donors for Your Capital Campaign
+Podcast: How to Approach Top Donors for Your Capital Campaign

 Do you wonder how to approach the wealthiest individuals in your community about your capital campaign?
 In this episode, Amy and Andrea give you a new perspective – and some useful tools – to address this crucial step in your capital campaign.